 The short-finned pilot whale is not listed as threatened or endangered under the Endangered Species Act, and the western North Atlantic stock is not considered strategic under the Marine Mammal Protection Act.
-The total U.S. fishery-related mortality and serious injury for short-finned pilot whales is unknown, since it is not possible to fully partition mortality estimates between the long-finned and short-finned pilot whales, and mortality estimates for the bottom and mid-water trawl fisheries are not available for 2011.
-The total mortality and serious injury attributed to short-finned pilot whales in the pelagic longline fishery exceeds 10% of the calculated PBR and therefore cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
-It is unknown if total fishery mortality exceeds PBR.
-While this is not currently a strategic stock, the inability to partition mortality estimates in the midwater and bottom trawl fisheries between the species limits the ability to adequately assess the status of this stock, and there is a risk that fishery mortality approaches PBR if a significant portion of the mortality in the trawl fisheries impacts short-finned pilot whales.
+The 2008-2012 average annual human-related mortality and serious injury does not exceed PBR.
+The total mortality and serious injury attributed to short-finned pilot whales exceeds 10% of the calculated PBR and therefore cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
 The status of this stock relative to OSP in the U.S. Atlantic EEZ is unknown.
 There are insufficient data to determine the population trends for this stock.